COMPARISON · MAY 8, 2026 · UPDATED JUNE 7, 2026 · 8 MIN READ

 Where Veo falls short: shot composition is more conservative than Sora — fewer wild camera moves, more "TV commercial" framing.

-Try Veo in Vivix without the Google Cloud setup: Vivix vs Veo →
+Try Veo in getvivix without the Google Cloud setup: getvivix vs Veo →

 Kling 3.0: the human-motion specialist